 Library Announces Winner of Showalter Research Award

-The Legacy Library is pleased to announce the winner of the 2012-13 Kenneth E. Showalter '50 Special Collections Research Award.
-The nominees for the award (with the titles of their research projects) are:
+The Legacy Library is pleased to announce the winner of the 2015-16 Kenneth E. Showalter '50 Special Collections Research Award.

 This award is presented annually to an undergraduate or graduate student who authors the best research paper using the primary sources of the Slack Research Collections of the Legacy Library.
 It is funded by the Kenneth E. Showalter ’50 Special Collections Memorial Endowment, established in 2010 by Robert and Shirley Showalter.

 - The submission must be a completed work in any form, for example, research paper, web site, presentation, video documentary, masters thesis, etc.

 - It must present the original scholarly contribution of the author.

 - It must have been completed while the author was a student, undergraduate or graduate, at Marietta College during the current academic year (or the preceding summer) and in connection with coursework at the college.

 - It can be in any field of study, but must be based largely or entirely on sources held in the Slack Research Collections of Legacy Library.

 The selection process followed a blind review standard in which information identifying the author of the papers was removed.
 The award committee was composed of: Dr. James O'Donnell, Emeritus McCoy Professor and Andrew U. Thomas Professor of History; Dr. Douglas Anderson, Director of the Legacy Library; and Mr. Joe Straw, Reference and Instruction Librarian.